What’s next for the world of omnichannel retail?

-“With the rise of omnichannel, marketers will increasingly seek verification that their online campaigns are resulting in offline sales,” says Chris Cantino of investment and consulting firm Color.
+With the rise of omnichannel, marketers will increasingly seek verification that their online campaigns are resulting in offline sales.

 “Companies who embrace multiple sales channels will pursue analytics that inform a more holistic view of customer journeys … which may transition from online to offline and back again.”

 This is especially important in the wake of the COVID-19 pandemic.
 In this environment, small businesses can only thrive by getting creative with their approaches.
-Along the way, multi-channel attribution lets you track omnichannel success with greater accuracy.
+Along the way, multichannel attribution lets you track omnichannel success with greater accuracy.

-Trend #3: A greater emphasis on community
+7. A greater emphasis on community

 Is it any surprise that customers will look for a sense of community from their favorite brands?

 She believes this trend will lead to higher expectations for the customer experience.
 This is especially true when it relates to returns and shipping notifications.

 In our post on businesses creating a sense of community, we dove into a few possible omnichannel approaches, including:

-- Minimizing distance between business and consumer.
+- Minimizing the distance between business and consumer.
 Social distance is a good idea, but logistical distance is another matter.
-Velasca, an Italian shoe brand, fostered a sense of community with its customers by paring away the layers of distributors and resellers and showing how its products go straight from their warehouse to the buyer.
+Velasca, an Italian shoe brand, fostered a sense of community with its customers by paring away the layers of distributors and resellers and showing how its products go straight from warehouse to buyer.